 Alex Hand is a premier guitarist on the Texas scene, regularly performing with jazz, Celtic traditional, classic rock and gypsy swing groups.
 He graduated from the University of North Texas jazz performance program with a masters in 2021 and continues to perform and teach music in the Dallas/Fort Worth area.
 He studied traditional Balkan music in Bulgaria and Turkey in 2015 and released two self-produced albums of that music with San Francisco jazz players.
 The second one, The Fast Crusade (2019), won two silver medals in the Global Music Awards in 2023: instrumentalist and concept.
-Hand’s third album is incoming, featuring five original tunes and one wild, spooky take on the classic American song, “St. James Infirmary.”
+Hand’s third album, All Hands Up (2023) features five original tunes and one wild, spooky take on the classic American song, “St. James Infirmary.”

 As a composer, he blends jazz improvisation and harmony with two decades of experience with various European folk styles and his love for baroque and romantic-era composers like Couperin, Debussy and Chopin.
-Alex debuted on television as an on-screen guitarist and on the recorded soundtrack to 1883, the prequel to the Yellowstone series in 2021.
-He is currently working on the soundtrack to another installment in the same series, Lawmen: Bass Reeves.
+Alex made his television debut as an on-screen guitarist and recorded original arrangements for the soundtrack to 1883, a prequel to the Yellowstone series in 2021.
+He later composed and played banjo and guitar on the soundtrack to another installment in the same series, Lawmen: Bass Reeves.

 A guitarist since eleven years old, Alex Hand grew up in Reno and received a bachelor's of music in jazz performance from the University of Nevada, Reno in 2011.
 While in school he played with fiddler Charlene Adzima in an Irish trad group called Wyndel and co-led progressive rock band, Flamingo Matrix.
 He developed a passion for the guitar tradition of Django Reinhardt and began studying gypsy swing, including a workshop with Gonzalo Bergara.